 Sexual Assault by a Massage Therapist

-Sexual assault is a crime, and individuals who have been assaulted by a massage therapist have rights to compensation through the civil courts, both against the perpetrator and their employer.
+Sexual assault is a crime.
+Individuals who have been assaulted by a massage therapist have rights to compensation through the civil courts, both against the perpetrator and their employer.

 What Should You Do?